 - Make an enquiry

-The 63 rooms are split between three categories, Standard, Superior and Loft, which are split-level rooms.
+The 63 rooms are split between three categories: Standard, Superior and Loft, the latter having split-level rooms.
 All the rooms have a retro feel and feature bold hues of red and blue with geometric patterned carpets.
 The rooms all have en suite bathrooms, Wi-Fi and air conditioning.
 Some rooms have a separate bathroom, but these need to be specifically requested.

-Hotel Indigo is centrally located in the Hague’s old town, directly opposite the Palace Noordeinde and surrounded by high-end shops and restaurants and within walking distance of the city’s highlights.
-The Binnenhof is a six-minute walk away, the Haagshe Bluf district is a seven-minute walk away and the Mauritshuis is an eight-minute walk.
+Hotel Indigo is centrally located in The Hague’s old town, directly opposite the Palace Noordeinde and surrounded by high-end shops and restaurants.
+It's within walking distance of the city’s highlights, including the Binnenhof, the Haagshe Bluf district and the Mauritshuis, all of which you can get to in under ten minutes.
 You can reach the Peace Palace in 15 minutes, Centraal Station in 18 minutes and the Scheveningen seafront in 15 minutes by tram.

 Food and drink